CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 &nbsp;

-## Allas Object Storage Benefits
+## System Characteristics

+The stored objects can be any data type, such as images or compressed data files.
+In general, you can think of objects as files.
 Object storage is generally used for different purposes than many other storage solutions.
 It has benefits but also limitations.

-These are some of the benefits, but once you start using it, you are bound to find more.
+**Benefits**

  * The object storage can handle practically any static data
- * You do not need to set up a virtual machine to serve or receive the data
  * The data can be accessed from anywhere using the same URL
  * The data can have different levels of access control